-There are no right or wrong answers here.
-We should model on the AAC system that is available.
-We may model on the high-tech system or a light-tech variation of it.
-We may model on a class sized poster.
 If the AAC user allows, you can model on their system.
-Of course it is best to model on a system that closely resembles the system the AAC user uses - that way, the user is seeing the same symbols and navigation he or she will need to use.
+Of course, it is best to model on a system that closely resembles the system the AAC user uses - that way, the user is seeing the same symbols and navigation they will need to use.
 However, it may not always be possible to use an identical system.
 You may be modeling for a class full of students using different systems.
 Or you may not be able to afford two of the same high tech system.
-In these cases, use what you have available, and follow up when possible on the AAC user’s own system, to help him “map” what you’ve modeled on your system onto the location so he can find it on his own system.
+In these cases, use what you have available, and follow up when possible on the AAC user’s own system.
+This may help him “map” what you’ve modeled on your system onto the location, so he can find it on his own system.

 How many words do we model?

 Typically, we match our modeling to the language level of the AAC user; meaning we model one or more words than the AAC user is currently using.

 - If an AAC user is just starting out, they may not yet be using any words on the AAC system.
 Perhaps they have started pointing to one word at a time.
 For these AAC learners, you might model single words, with some 2-3 word sentences.

 - For AAC users that are beginning to use 1-2 word combinations on their AAC system, try modeling 3-6 word sentences.

 - Then for AAC users are already producing many different messages on their AAC system, we can model longer sentences.
 We can also show them how to join ideas or even model grammar and complex sentence structures.